Blog

 Variables that impact HIPAA certification costs

-A covered entity like a hospital may be involved in creating and processing large volumes of PHI directly and may encounter greater risk than a business associate, say, handling only a fragment of data.
-Similarly, an organization with healthcare systems at multiple locations will incur more compliance costs because of the magnitude of resources required.
-So, nature, size, and complexity play a vital role in determining HIPAA certification costs.
+A covered entity, such as a hospital, may be involved in creating and processing large volumes of PHI directly and may encounter a greater risk than a business associate, for instance, handling only a fragment of data.
+Similarly, an organization with healthcare systems at multiple locations will incur higher compliance costs due to the increased resources required.
+Therefore, nature, size, and complexity significantly influence the costs associated with HIPAA certification.

-The readiness status of the organization impacts the level of efforts and resources that need to be employed for HIPAA certification.
-If there are multi-layered security measures in place already and the employees are well-trained, the compliance efforts need not have to be built from the ground up and will naturally cost less.
+The readiness status of the organization affects the level of effort and resources required for HIPAA certification.
+If multi-layered security measures are already in place and employees are well-trained, compliance efforts do not need to be built from the ground up, and they will naturally cost less.

-In order to protect ePHI, organizations need encryptions, backups, firewalls, intrusion detection systems, and several other technological solutions.
-If the current IT infrastructure is not backed by such security measures, these can eat a large portion of the HIPAA implementation budget.
+To protect ePHI, organizations require encryption, backups, firewalls, intrusion detection systems, and other technological solutions.
+If such security measures do not support the current IT infrastructure, they can consume a significant portion of the HIPAA implementation budget.

 The awareness levels of employees can expedite or slow down compliance efforts.
-Untrained employees bring greater risks of compliance violations and data breaches.
+Untrained employees pose a greater risk of compliance violations and data breaches.
 These costs indirectly contribute to the overall HIPAA certification costs.
 Both technical and non-technical stakeholders must be trained on data handling.

 The choice of method for achieving HIPAA compliance also affects the costs.

-In house: Choosing to take up HIPAA compliance efforts in-house can mean investing in highly-skilled workforce, training programs, top-notch infrastructure and monitoring systems.
+In-house: Choosing to undertake HIPAA compliance efforts in-house can involve investing in a highly skilled workforce, comprehensive training programs, top-notch infrastructure, and robust monitoring systems.

-Third-party vendors: Outsourcing with third-party vendors or consultants can include costs of consultation, contractual costs, security measures implementation costs, training costs etc. These will again vary depending upon the complexity of tasks but can cost you thousands of dollars.
+Third-party vendors: Outsourcing with third-party vendors or consultants can include costs such as consultation, contractual fees, security measures implementation, training, and other related expenses.
+These will again vary depending upon the complexity of tasks, but can cost you thousands of dollars.

 Automation tools: Choosing an automation tool is an effective solution that can be implemented much faster and at a fraction of the cost.
 It can help automate multiple levels of the compliance process with readymade policy templates, training modules, evidence collection, and audit management.
 Want to learn more?
 Speak to our experts today.

-Since the goal is to ensure compliance on an ongoing basis, costs of monitoring internal controls must also be considered.
-These can include costs relating to employee access, vendor monitoring, procedure monitoring, network monitoring etc. These efforts will require people, processes, and technology and will affect the overall HIPAA certification costs.
+Since the goal is to ensure compliance on an ongoing basis, the costs of monitoring internal controls must also be taken into account.
+These can include expenses related to employee access, vendor monitoring, procedure monitoring, network monitoring, and other similar costs.
+These efforts will require people, processes, and technology, and will affect the overall HIPAA certification costs.

 HIPAA certification cost for small and larger enterprises

-There can never be a definitive answer for this because of the complexity of the environment of every organization and several other factors.
-But we’ve tried to give a fair idea below.
+There can never be a definitive answer to this because of the complexity of every organization’s environment and several other factors.
+However, we’ve attempted to provide a fair idea below.

 A small organization will broadly need the following: